artsinbushwick/bos/README.md

 Bushwick Open Studios website
 ===

 This is the source code repository for the WordPress site artsinbushwick.org.
-This document describes how to set up artsinbushwick.org to run on a local development environment at the hostname dev.artsinbushwick.org.
+This document describes how to set up a local development environment at the hostname dev.artsinbushwick.org.

 Requirements
 ---